 After she reads him a children’s story (that mysteriously showed up in the room of the young boy) young Samuel becomes obsessed with an invisible entity that will not stop haunting him.

-In a “Monster Squad” meets “Lost Boys” like approach the boy begins building crossbows and slings along with other weapons to protect him his mother from the monster he believes is lurking in their home.
+In a “Monster Squad” meets “Lost Boys” like the approach the boy begins building crossbows and slings along with other weapons to protect him his mother from the monster he believes is lurking in their home.

 “If it’s in a look it’s in a book you can’t get rid of the Babadook,” one of the quotes from the children’s book reads.
 And once Amelia sees the Babadook he relentlessly begins to haunt her and her son Samuel forcing them into a battle for their own sanity and the stability of their already shattered family.

 “The Babadook” is a different kind of horror movie.
-It doesn’t rely on as many tacky jump scares as it does creating its own atmosphere and a loveable mother and son dynamic to go with it.
+It doesn’t rely on as many tacky jump scares as it does create its own atmosphere and a loveable mother and son dynamic to go with it.

 There is a lot of psychological tug of war that the film evokes in its audience as well.
-As an audience member you aren’t sure if this is psychological, physical or metaphorical.
+As an audience member, you aren’t sure if this is psychological, physical or metaphorical.
 The great approach the film takes is that any of those three outcomes are equally horrifying.

 Speaking of bleak, the production design work is fantastic.
-The world that they create is devoid of color by using only grays and washed out blues.
+The world that they create is devoid of color by using only grays and washed-out blues.
 Key points are occasionally highlighted in red to coincide with something going on in the story.

 Essie Davis who plays Amelia and Noah Wiseman who plays Samuel are both excellent in their roles.
-It’s been a long time since I have seen a young actor as believable and someone I felt could sympathize with as much as I his character.
+It’s been a long time since I have seen a young actor as believable and someone I felt could sympathize with as much as I did with his character.

-Don’t watch this one alone and if any children’s books mysteriously appear on your book shelf just run.
+Don’t watch this one alone and if any children’s books mysteriously appear on your bookshelf just run.